stephenhouser/stephenhouser.github.io/_posts/website/2014-03-20-another-day-with-jekyll.md

 as I would like.

 The last rework of the site added responsiveness to the layout.
-When viewed on a mobile deivce the course, project, or other data appear as a list element, aka the iPhone and Android table/list view.
+When viewed on a mobile device the course, project, or other data appear as a list element, aka the iPhone and Android table/list view.
 I liked and repeated this design on the revision.
-In actuallity, the brunt of all the work was in this phase, getting the CSS to do what I wanted it to.
+In actuality, the brunt of all the work was in this phase, getting the CSS to do what I wanted it to.

 The CSS refactoring was a similar, one-to-one migration and then